Matt52/bayesian-testing/README.md

     +---------+--------------------------------------------------+---------------+-----------------+---------------+

 ### PoissonDataTest
-Class for Bayesian A/B test for poisson data.
+Class for a Bayesian A/B test for the poisson data.

 **Example:**
 ```python